srpablino/dps-challenge/README.md

 │   ├── api/                # FastAPI application
 │   ├── batch_processing/   # Daemon and processing logic
 │   └── shared/             # Shared utilities, DB, logger, config
-├── tasks/                  # Directory to be created by the system to store files associated to processes ├── requirements.txt        # project dependencies
+├── files for testing/      # Directory with 10 text files containing more than 500 words each ├── tasks/                  # Directory to be created by the system to store files associated to processes ├── postman_collection.json # postman collection to test the API ├── requirements.txt        # project dependencies
 ├── Dockerfile              # Docker Container Image specification ├── README.md